kao-ky/Expense-Tracker-Express.js/README.md

 # iExpense-Express-JS-Project

-A mini project written in JS that performs CRUD actions on expense management with MongoDB.
+A mini project written in Node.JS that performs CRUD actions on expense management with Express and MongoDB.

 ## Functions
 - Add expenses